Plan’s safety goals to be reached by OKI working with jurisdictions

 Fatality rate is calculated as the number of fatalities per 100 Million vehicle miles traveled (MVMT).
 This metric provides a more accurate measure of the risk of being in a fatal accident based on the number of miles traveled.
 In the U.S., the fatality rate per 100 MVMT for all motor vehicle crashes was 1.16 in 2017.
 That is an increase of 7.4 percent between 2014 and 2017, the last year annual data was available.
 Source: Traffic Safety Facts Annual Report, National Highway Traffic Safety Administration, 2019

-In the OKI region, Butler and Clermont counties in Ohio, Campbell County in Kentucky, and Dearborn County in Indiana, all had a fatality rate above 1.0 during at least one year, between 2014 and 2018.
-Over the five-year time period, the fatality rate for the OKI Region was 0.773, well below each state’s adopted performance safety target.
+In the OKI region, Butler and Clermont counties in Ohio, all three counties in Kentucky, and Dearborn County in Indiana, all had a fatality rate above 1.0 during at least one year, between 2014 and 2018.
+Over the five-year period, the fatality rate for the OKI Region was 0.773, well below each state’s adopted performance safety target.

 3. Number of Serious Injuries